 Upon being triggered by its event hub, an Azure function sends the monitoring data it received (either logs or metrics) to an appropriately configured HTTP source on a hosted collector in the Sumo cloud.

 The Azure-Sumo pipelines for Azure log and metric collection use event hubs and Sumo-provided Azure functions to get monitoring data from Azure Monitor to Sumo.
 Here’s what each component does:

-Azure Monitor collects logs and metrics for most Microsoft Azure services, and serves as pipeline for accessing to monitoring data from an Azure environment,
+Azure Monitor collects logs and metrics for most Microsoft Azure services, and serves as a pipeline for accessing to monitoring data from an Azure environment,

 Azure Event Hubs is a data streaming platform and event ingestion service that you can use to integrate Azure Monitor with Sumo Logic.
 Azure Monitor streams monitoring data to an event hub which triggers a Sumo-provided Azure function.

 The Sumo Azure functions are small pieces of code that are triggered by an Event Hub to send monitoring data to a Sumo HTTP source.
 Each of the functions also maintains its own logs: one for recording failures (when logs could not be sent to Sumo for some reason) and another for function debug information.

 A Sumo HTTP source receives and ingests the monitoring data from the Azure function.
 There is one HTTP source for logs, and another for metrics.
 An HTTP source can be configured for metrics or logs, not both.

 About the configuration process

 Sumo provides Azure Resource Manager (ARM) templates to build the pipelines, one for logs, one for metrics.
 Each template creates an event hub to which Azure Monitor streams logs or metrics, an Azure function for sending monitoring data on to Sumo, and storage accounts to which the function writes its own log messages about successful and failed transmissions.